 Therefore you must add the H22 cache provider to the cache chain for any other cache regions where you wish to use it.
 To add the H22 cache provider to the cache chain property for a region, you must add

 com.dotmarketing.business.cache.provider.h22 to the cache chain property for that cache region.
 For example, the following property specifies a cache chain for the

-adminconfigpool cache region that accesses the Timed Cache and then the H22 Cache:
+adminconfigpool cache region that accesses the Caffeine Cache and then the H22 Cache:

 For more information on how to configure cache regions to use the H22 Cache provider, please see the Cache Chaining documentation.